 - Submit the application at least one term before your graduating term.

-- Apply to graduate, early in your final term, with Ed Quinn.
+- Apply to graduate, early in your final term, with your academic advisor.

 - Complete a minimum of 60 graded hours at Ohio State.